 With that, he extended his hand to the officer inside and clambered clumsily into the vehicle, taking him to a life of shame and disgrace.

-As the FBI agents and police brought out the other six motel customers in Rooms 18 through 13, Natalie’s editors quickly identified them via facial recognition.
-Oa Chicago City Councilman; two bank Vice Presidents.
-Athe owner of a construction firm, and two very wealthy Chicago hedge fund managers.
-They all got the Natalie Rumsfort grilling; all but one were smart enough to say: “No comment.”
+As the FBI agents and police brought out the other six motel customers in Rooms 18 through 13, Natalie’s editors quickly identified them via facial recognition: a Chicago City Councilman, two bank Vice Presidents, the owner of a construction firm, and two very wealthy Chicago hedge fund managers.
+They all got the Natalie Rumsfort grilling; all but one were smart enough to say, “No comment.”

 One hedge fund manager, Roland Spranger of Apogee Assets Group, did agree to talk.

-“Mr. Spranger, I’m Natalie Rumsfort of the Sun-Times.
-What do you think your investors will say when they see you were arrested at a bordello for child abusers?”
+“Mr. Spranger, I’m Natalie Rumsfort of the Sentinel.
+What do you think your investors will say when they see you arrested at a bordello for child abusers?”

-“Well, you’d be surprised at how many of them use prostitutes, both for single hookups like this or at sex parties in their mansions.
+“Well, you’d be surprised how many use prostitutes for single hookups like this or at sex parties in their mansions.
 They only care if I make money for them, Ms. Rumsfort.”

 “Cops tell me that the girl you were with had just turned sixteen.
 You’re looking at a felony rape charge since the woman involved is under seventeen.
 You could get twenty years, worst case.”